-Advanced technology and AI are the newest pillars of the deep and enduring UAE-US relationship, which is built on a foundation of security cooperation, trade ties and cultural exchange.
+Advanced technology and AI are the newest pillar of the deep and enduring UAE-US relationship, which is built on a foundation of security and economic cooperation.

 Accelerating this shift, UAE institutions and companies like G42, Mubadala, NYU Abu Dhabi and the Mohammed Bin Rashid Space Center are joining with American counterparts like Microsoft, IBM, the Cleveland Clinic and NASA to launch new businesses, initiatives and missions to space.